karen-mikaela/M101P/FINAL/final.4.md

 After you have gotten it working, enter the validation string below.
 ```
 >/mongoimport --drop -c posts -d blog < ../FINAL_EXAM/posts.f52bca51f2fb.json

+Likes value  9
+Clicking on Like link for post:  /post/mxwnnnqaflufnqwlekfd
+Trying to grab the number of likes for url  http://localhost:8082/post/mxwnnnqaflufnqwlekfd
+Likes value  10
+Tests Passed for Final 4.
+Your validation code is 3f837hhg673ghd93hgf8